francescovallone/serinus/.website/openapi/advanced_usage.md

 ## Annotations

-The packages exports some custom built annotations that you can use on your handler methods to customize the generated OpenAPI specification.
+The package exports some custom built-in annotations that you can use on your handler methods to customize the generated OpenAPI specification.
 For example, you can use the `@Body(MyObject)` annotation to specify that the request body of a handler method should be documented as an instance of `MyObject` in the generated OpenAPI specification.

 ::: info
 These annotations are used only to make more robust assumptions about the structure of your code, the plugin will still try to generate a valid OpenAPI specification even if you don't use them, but they can be useful to avoid edge cases and to make the generated specification more accurate.